-The Charles and Dorothy Lynn English Prizes are two prizes given annually for the best papers submitted on any subject in connection with the regular course work of any junior or senior course.
-Dr. Willis T. Gatch donated these prizes with a purpose of stimulating English proficiency in all academic disciplines.
+The Charles and Dorothy Lynn English Prize is given annually for the best paper submitted on any subject in connection with the regular course work of any junior or senior course.
+Dr. Willis T. Gatch donated this prize with a purpose of stimulating English proficiency in all academic disciplines.
 Papers must be nominated by the faculty member to whom they were originally submitted.